the Greening of Spring

 or both of these questions in their journals:

-do you think spring will arrive in the direction
+do you think the greening of spring will happen in the direction

 What do you already know about this or what have you observed in the past?